 Translated by Tomohiko Nakamura (KARIS Translation Services)

-It’s when we’re able to make a cup beyond my ideal after making many prototypes of original blends.
-Our hearts are filled with the excitement of new discoveries and a sense of accomplishment as if pieces fall into place out of the countless possible combinations of coffees.
-That’s when I feel the desire to convey it to our customers as soon as possible.
+Norie and Sayuri: Nothing beats the time when we’re finally able to make a blend beyond our ideal after making many prototypes.
+Moments like that fill our hearts with the excitement of new discovery and a sense of accomplishment that out of countless possible combinations, we’ve finally found the perfect one.
+That’s when we feel the desire to serve it to our customers as soon as possible.
 (Norie and Sayuri)

-The best coffee I’ve ever had was the cup of mocha I brewed at the top of a mountain, when I climbed the mountain on a touring bicycle with my friends.
-It was in the middle of summer and I was so thirsty, but somehow the hot and bitter mocha tasted so good, and it became an unforgettable taste for me.
-(Miyashita)
+Nobuto: The best coffee I’ve ever had was when I climbed all the way up a mountain on a touring bike with friends and had a cup of mocha at the summit.
+It was at the height of summer, and I was so thirsty.
+But somehow the hot and bitter mocha tasted so good that I remember it to this day.